gurrenm3/BTD-Mod-Helper/BloonsTD6 Mod Helper/LATEST.md

 - Added support for using .ogg files for audio
   - btd6.targets will now automatically mark .ogg files as Embedded Resources
+- Fixed issue where custom sounds could stop being available via PrefabReference from the AudioFactory after quitting a match